prob1995/multi_scale_multi_object_template_matching/README.md

 This Python script demonstrates the use of OpenCV to find matching objects in an image using feature detection and matching techniques.
 The script supports two methods: Scale-Invariant Feature Transform (SIFT) and Oriented FAST and Rotated BRIEF (ORB).

+If you find it helps, please feel free to give me a star. ⭐⭐⭐

 ## Features